conorhennessy/php-Boy/README.md

 keep the screen on:

-1. type 'sudo nano /etc/lightdm/lightdm.conf' in terminal
+1. type `sudo nano /etc/lightdm/lightdm.conf` in terminal

-2. Find [Seat:*] in the file and add 'xserver-command=X -s 0 dpms' to the line below
+2. Find [Seat:*] in the file and add `xserver-command=X -s 0 dpms` to the line below

 3. Reboot